makerdao/community/governance/polls/Decrease the WSTETH KFb Metaparameter - February 19, 2024.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**

 - [MIP104 14.3.1.3.1A](https://mips.makerdao.com/mips/details/MIP104#14-3-1-3-1a) will be edited to reflect the decrease of the WSTETH `KFb` metaparameter.
+- The outcome of this poll will supersede the results of any other poll approved in the same weekly governance cycle, but only for the specific WSTETH KFb metaparameter.
+Other parameters modified by the other poll will remain unaffected.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**